lgersman/make-recipes-in-different-scripting-languages-demo/sqlite/README.md

 .PHONY: all create insert import clean import import_data merge_data
 ```

-If you execute the example by executing `make` in a terminal you will get the following output (SQLite3 version may differ depending on what version you've installed)
+If you run the example by executing `make` in a terminal you will get the following output (SQLite3 version may differ depending on what version you've installed)

 ```
 id;name;familyname